Intuit Online Payroll Review

 - Calculates and files year-end forms

-- Same-day direct deposit
+- 24-hour same day direct deposit

 - Assisted payroll setup

-- Help from US-based experts
+- Help from US-based expert support

-- Workers’ Compensation Insurance: Most businesses with one or more employees across all 50 states need worker’s compensation as a legal business requirement.
+- Workers’ Compensation Insurance: Most businesses with one or more employees across all 50 states need workers’ compensation as a legal business requirement.
 It pays for medical expenses and lost wages if an employee gets injured on the job.
 Intuit partners with AP Intego’s pay-as-you-go workers’ compensation insurance.
 There is a $5 monthly fee to use this service.
 Premiums for workers’ compensation will depend on how many employees you have and what type of business you operate.

-- Labor Law Poster Subscription Service: All businesses who have an employee or contractor working for them must display or have available the appropriate labor law posters.
-Posting this information is part of labor law here in the US and staying on top of new regulations and changes can be tedious.
+- Labor Law Poster Subscription Service: All businesses that have an employee or contractor working for them must display or have available the appropriate labor law posters.
+Posting this information is part of labor law here in the US, and staying on top of new regulations and changes can be tedious.
 Through an add-on subscription, payroll customers can have access to the labor law posters for their state, and QuickBooks will send new posters as needed.

 - E-File 1099s: In January of each year, your business will need to file the 1099 forms sent out to contractors.
 This service helps prepare your 1099s through auto-fill from your Intuit Online Payroll information.
-You can send PDFs to contractors and QuickBooks will e-file your 1099s for you.
+You can send PDFs to contractors, and QuickBooks will e-file your 1099s for you.
 This additional service is available in January and is an additional $14.
 You can also order tax forms and other business forms, such as checks, directly from QuickBooks.

 - Multi-State Processing Fees: If you are processing payroll for people in different states, expect to pay a $12 processing fee per state to file taxes.

 - Medical/Dental/Vision: New to Intuit’s online platform is the option to add health insurance for your team through Simply Insured.
-Quotes start at $233 per month/per employee.
+Quotes start at $233 per month per employee.
 Contact Intuit directly for more details.